 PhD programme in Theoretical and Scientific Data Science

-Since Summer 2021, I have been heading a brand new graduate programme in Theoretical and Scientific Data Science at the International School for Advanced Studies (SISSA) in Trieste, Italy.
+Since Summer 2021, I have been the academic lead of a brand new graduate programme in Theoretical and Scientific Data Science at the International School for Advanced Studies (SISSA) in Trieste, Italy.

 The programme is designed to give students a cross-disciplinary in-depth understanding of machine learning, statistics, data science, high performance computing and data analysis during their first year of study.
 Technical competences are complemented by a series of seminars featuring world experts on the Ethics of Machine Learning and AI.
 A research project, often with co-supervision across disciplinary fields, leads to a PhD after four years of study.